Zer-Val/Projet-C-/README.md

 # Projet C++

-Ce projet est un projet académique sur l'utilisation de C++ dans le domaine de la Finance, plus précisémment, le pricing d'options Call et Put.
+This project is an academic project on the use of C++ in the field of Finance, specifically focusing on the pricing of Call and Put options.

 Notre objectif est d'essayer de modéliser le prix avec le modèle de Black-Scholes, puis avec celui de Cox-Ross-Rubinstein

 ## Part I
 # Black-Scholes Model (2-3h)